 Kids always love Wordsearches plus they are fun and educational too.
 There are new ones on eParenting all the time, and you can print them all off for free.

-Make your own restaurant.
-Get the kids to create menus and table decorations for your evening meal.
-Remeber to use a tablecloth and napkins.
+Remember to use a tablecloth and napkins.
 If you’re brave you could let them serve the food.....

-Have an Indoor Picnic.
 If the rain is pelting down, get out the picnic blanket, put it down in the front room and have lunch indoors.
-Great fun and you can collect all the crumbs up in the blanket afterwards.
-Picnic recipes from the BBC.

-Have a dress-up day.
 Get out all the kids dressing up costumes, find some old clothes, bags and jewellery and try everything on.
 Make hats out of card or newspaper.

 Have a treasure hunt by writing clues to find objects hidden around the house - or garden if the sun shines.
 You could hide tasty treats, pencils and colouring pictures or even hide their lunch!!
 Use picture clues for younger kids.